VOL. I · ISSUE 21WEDNESDAY, JUNE 3, 2026

 6. Free tier of at least 3,000 emails per month with no credit card

-PLG teams prototype against real sending infrastructure; Resend offers 3,000/month free, Mailgun caps at 100/day, and that gap matters during early build.
+PLG teams prototype against real sending infrastructure; Resend offers 3,000 per month free, Mailgun caps at 100 per day, and that gap matters during early build.

 7. SOC 2 Type II certification